bmaizes/OpenLook/README.md

 This Angular application enables users to simultaneously search multiple streaming services for movies and shows using a single keyword.
 By integrating with streaming service APIs, users can input their owned streaming services and explore content across those platforms seamlessly.

-We also emply an AWS backend to filter API results and maintain user data.
+We also employ an AWS backend to filter API results and maintain user data.

 ## Features